-An intermodal provider should offer most of these services and should be happy to answer any questions you may have about their service before finalizing your decision!
+An intermodal provider should offer most of the services mentioned above and should be happy to answer any questions you may have about their service before finalizing your decision!

-Over and above the services provided, an intermodal shipments partner should:
+Over and above the services provided, intermodal shippers should:

 - Have experience in intermodal freight shipping

-- Offer dropped intermodal container fees, discounts and reduce costs based on your company’s volume
+- Offer dropped intermodal container fees discounts and reduce transportation costs based on your company’s volume

 - Provide exceptional customer service for any questions that may arise before, during, and after the intermodal shipping process!